Arjun-Mavai/Book-App/commands.md

     Analogy:

 Imagine you're baking a cake (building a component) and you need sugar (another component).
 You go to the kitchen cabinet (import statement) to get the sugar (Button component).

+# #############
+Use dotenv (Optional):
+If you want to continue using the dotenv package in your local development environment to load environment variables from the .env file, follow these steps:

+Install the dotenv package as a development dependency:

+bash
+Copy code
+npm install dotenv --save-dev
+In your main application file (e.g., index.js or App.js), import and configure dotenv at the top:

+javascript
+Copy code
+require('dotenv').config();
+This step ensures that your local development environment can still access the environment variables from the .env file.